mcreekmore/mcreekmore/README.md

 A fully-deployed Flutter app for tracking your local inventories.
 Once previously available for download on both Apple and Play stores.
 Dart was a joy to work with on this.

-This project taught me a lot about
+This project taught me a lot about:

 - mobile-oriented design
 - real-world app store deployment